Akshat-Tripathi/neural/README.md

 layers: A 2d array containing the parameters for the layers - should be vectors with the variables: [activation, nodes, learning rate]

-batch_size: An integer defining the number of datapoints used to calculate the error

 error_listener: A boolean value indicating whether or not the error should be recorded

 shuffle_enabled: A boolean value indicating whether or not the inputs should be randomly ordered